MorrisCastro04/holbertonschool-higher_level_programming/python-data_structures/README.md

 task 8 : returns a tuple with the length of a string and its first character.

 task 9: finds the biggest integer of a list.

+task 10: finds all multiples of 2 in a list